 Lead partners of the project include the United States National Oceanic and Atmospheric Organization, the International Council for the Exploration of the Seas, the International Union for the Conservation of Nature and Conservation International.
-A project coordination unit sits at the headquarters of UNESCO-IOC in Paris, France and functions during the course of the project as a Global LME Secretariat.
+A project coordination unit, hosted at the headquarters of UNESCO-IOC in Paris, France, functioned as a Global LME Secretariat.

-GEF LME:LEARN also promotes learning and partnership building, knowledge and experience sharing and information management among projects in the GEF marine and coastal focal areas, and operates as a central hub for storing and sharing data and documents from GEF marine and coastal projects.
+GEF LME:LEARN also promoted learning and partnership building, knowledge and experience sharing and information management among projects in the GEF marine and coastal focal areas, and operated as a central hub for storing and sharing data and documents from GEF marine and coastal projects.

 The Transboundary Diagnostic Analysis (TDA) and Strategic Action Programme (SAP) development approach for the management of Large Marine Ecosystems is consistently used to develop management strategies for the Large Marine Ecosystems (LME).
 For more information, please read the recent UNDP publication Large Marine Ecosystems and Sustainable Development: A Review of Strategic Management Processes and Goals.